LarsDenBakker/blog-posts/developing-without-a-build/es-dev-server.md

 ## es-dev-server

-[es-dev-server](https://www.npmjs.com/package/es-dev-server) is a composable web server that focuses on developer productivity when developing with a build.
+[es-dev-server](https://www.npmjs.com/package/es-dev-server) is a composable web server that focuses on developer productivity when developing with a build step.
 Through options, you can opt into features such as caching, reloading on file changes, SPA routing, resolving bare module imports and compatibility modes to support older browsers.

 ## Setup
 To start let's create an empty npm project and install `es-dev-server`: